roman-milk/roman-milk.github.io/not-so-fun-games.md

+===

- ****** Not So Fun Games Ch.
-02 ****** byStoryTeller07© Examining everything with eyes full of wonder she followed him up the stone steps.
+Examining everything with eyes full of wonder she followed him up the stone steps.
 It must be an old house.
 When she stepped through the door she rapidly blinked her eyes from the brightness of a new day.
 The house was impressive.
 After the dungeon it was like stepping into another world.

  They were in a large kitchen with a cold stone floor, which kept her attention for she wore no shoes, or anything else.
 With head bowed in respect of her master she followed him.